the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 This works surprisingly well: you don’t need hand-crafted ground truth labels.

-Let me repeat that: *you don’t need hand-crafted ground truth labels*!
+Yep, you read that correctly — no ground truth required.

 All you need is: